 Biospecimen Core Resource (BCR) – Tissue samples are carefully cataloged, processed, checked for quality and stored, complete with important medical information about the patient.

-Genome Sequencing Centers (GSCs) – High-throughput Genome Sequencing Centers will identify the changes in DNA sequences that are associated with specific types of cancer.
+Genome Sequencing Centers (GSCs) – High-throughput Genome Sequencing Centers identify the changes in DNA sequences that are associated with specific types of cancer.

 Genome Data Analysis Centers (GDACs) – Immense amounts of data from array and second-generation sequencing technologies must be integrated across thousands of samples.
 These centers provide novel informatics tools to the entire research community to facilitate broader use of TCGA data.

 Learn more about TCGA by selecting a link below: